sass/sass/README.md

 > but I'm not sure whether this is the best way to do it.
 It weirds me out that
 > an identical `@forward` declaration can mean different things based on `@use`
 > directives around it.
 But I haven't come up with a better alternative.

-### Module Mixins

-[Modules](#module) can be encapsulated in mixins by using `@use`'s `mixin` clause.
-This allows a module's CSS to only be conditionally included in a document, or to be included in a nested context.
-It also allows the user of the module to configure it by providing default values for variables that the module uses.

-When executing a `@use` directive with a `mixin` clause, the directive's module isn't [loaded as normal](#using-modules).
-Instead a special *module mixin*, with the same name as the directive's prefix, is introduced into the current source file's namespace.

-The module mixin's arguments are derived from the module's members (which we can determine without executing the module).
-For every variable in module that has a `!default` flag, the module mixin has an argument with the same name and a default value of `null`.
-These arguments are in the order the variables are defined, although users should be strongly encouraged to only pass them by name.

-When this mixin is included:

-* Create a configuration whose variable names are the module mixin's argument names.
-These variable's values are the values of the corresponding arguments.

-* [Load](#loading-modules) the module with the `@use` directive's URI and this configuration.

-* If the current source file contains a `@forward` directive with the same URI as the `@use` directive, [forward](#forwarding-modules) the loaded module with that `@forward` directive.

-* [Resolve extensions](#resolving-extensions) for the loaded module, then emit the resulting CSS to the location of the `@include`.

-There are several important things to note here.
-First, every time a module mixin is used, its CSS is emitted, which means that the CSS may be emitted multiple times.
-This behavior makes sense in context, and is unlikely to surprise anyone, but it's good to note nonetheless as an exception to the import-once goal.

-Second, because module mixins' CSS is included directly in another module's, `@use` directives with `mixin` clauses do not create edges on the module graph.
-Those edges represent a *reference to* another module's CSS, whereas module mixins *directly include* that CSS.
-Keeping them out of the module graph also allows users to dynamically choose not to include the module at all and avoid using its CSS at all.

-Finally, module mixins don't affect name resolution at all, except in that a name that refers to a member of the module will fail to load until the mixin has been included.
-The scoping of these names is independent of the location of the module mixin's `@include` directive, so even if it's included in a deeply-nested selector hierarchy its members will be accessible at the root of the document.

-### Private Members

-For the most part, when a [source file](#source-file) is executed to produce a [module](#module), any variables, functions, mixins, and placeholder selectors defined in the source file become [member](#member)s of the corresponding module.
-However, an author may also declare members private, which makes them accessible only within the module.

-Privacy is determined by the naming of the member: members that begin with `-` or `_` (which Sass considers equivalent) are private.
-Private members are not added to the module's member set, but they are visible from within the module itself.
-This follows Python's and Dart's privacy models, and bears some similarity to CSS's use of leading hyphens to indicate experimental vendor features.

-For backwards-compatibility, privacy does not apply across `@import` boundaries.
-If one file imports another, either may refer to the other's private members.

 ### Importing Files